riscy/shx-for-emacs/README.md

 because emacs intercepts them as soon as you hit enter.
 For example you can type ":man ssh" even while the underlying process is busy.

-You can change `shx-prefix' from ":" to "# ",
+You can change `shx-prefix` from ":" to "# ",

  (setq shx-prefix "# ")

-in which case you would, for example, type '# help' to access the help.
+in which case you would, for example, type `# help` to access the help.

 Or you can set the prefix to nothing all:

  (setq shx-prefix "")

-The commands that get intercepted by shx will have the `shx-highlights' face, whereas commands which were not intercepted will have the default `comint-highlight-input' face.
+The commands that get intercepted by shx will have the `shx-highlights` face, whereas commands which were not intercepted will have the default `comint-highlight-input` face.

 Many existing commands are for displaying graphics such as plots in a shell buffer.
 These require ImageMagick, wget, and gnuplot to be installed.